Code-Institute-Submissions/chloelewisdev-milestone-project-4/README.md

 - The user is shown a summary of the items in their bag, including product image, description, price and quantity.
 - The user will be able to adjust the quantity of the items in the bag using the increase/decrease icons and clicking the update link or remove the whole line by clicking the remove link.
 - The buttons at the bottom allow the user to confirm that they wish to proceed to secure checkout, which if clicked takes the user to the checkout page or to the user can choose to return to the All Products page.
-- There is a back to top button added on this page, in case the user adds several items and in particular is viewing on a smaller screen – the back to top button should enable easy navigation for the user rather than scrolling back up should they wish to return to the top of the page.

 * **Checkout page**
 - The user can view several sections of information on this page, including user details and delivery details, as well as an order summary.